edwardmiller123/boing/README.md

 * Windows
   - For compilation using MinGW you can Download sfml and the matching compiler version from the [website](https://www.sfml-dev.org/download/sfml/2.5.1/).
-The SFML and compiler versions _MUST_ match 100 percent.
+The SFML and compiler versions _must_ match 100 percent.

 * Linux